A software interface that provides instant control of Eos parameters

 -

-A little bit expensive, but the price is justified in my opinion (it is found fairly regularly used at less than $180).
+A little bit expensive, but the price is justified in my opinion (you can find it used at less than $180).

 -